sdc-china/IDA-doc/_posts/2018-03-06-test-write-js-command.md

 2. Enter the javascript command info.

    **Notes** The scope field has two options, the private means the command can be used only in current project, the public means the command can be used in other projects.
-By default the value is private.You can pass the {Parameters.XXX} as part of verblization  which you define  the parameter in this js.XXX is the parameter key name you define in this custom js.
+By default, the value is private.
+You can input the {Parameters.XXX} as verbalization.
+The parameter is defined in this JS.
+XXX is the parameter key name you defined in this custom js.

    ![][test_js_command_info]

 3. Define the javascript command parameter.
-You can reference these parameter value through verblization.
+You can refer these parameters' value through verbalization.
 For example: {Parameters.myKey}

    ![][test_js_command_parameter]

-4. Define your javascript command logic.
+4. Define your javascript command content.

    ![][test_js_command_logic]